avito-tech/graphwalker/README.md

 }
 ```

- However, it should be noted that, first of all, this feature is intended
+ However, we should note that this feature is intended
  for generated models, not manually created.

  | Rule                                       | Right syntax                                                                        | Wrong syntax                                                                        |